-The fin whale can be 27 metres (89 feet) long and is thus the world's second largest species, surpassed only by the blue whale.
+The fin whale can be 27 metres (89 feet) long and is thus the world's second largest species, surpassed only by the blue whale which is 33 metres.

 It can weigh up to 100 tonnes (220,000 lbs) and is occasionally seen on boat trips around Uummannaq in particular, but also around Qaqortoq and in Disko Bay, as well as very occasionally in Greenland's fjords.

 Fish, squid and small crustaceans make up its primary food source.
 The fin whale rarely lifts its tail when diving, but does occasionally jump out of the water and splash with its flippers in the water.

 "The fin whale can be 27 metres (89 feet) long and is thus the world's second largest species, surpassed only by the blue whale."

 "In Greenland you normally only see three species of whales during the winter."

 In Greenland you normally only see three species of whales during the winter and part of the spring season, but on the other hand the whales that you do see during this period are quite unusual whales that are not seen in many other parts of the world - namely the bowhead whale, narwhal and beluga whale.